 Crystal Owens is a Brentwood counselor who is supportive, encouraging, and knowledgeable.
 Crystal is licensed in two areas of mental health to be able to support children and adults.
 She's a mom, amateur gardener and cat-mom to 'Ollie' and 'Itty-Bitty'.
 Having lived in the Nashville area for over 15 years, Middle Tennessee feels like home.

 Real change happens when there's an authentic connection between the counselor and the client.
 So, if you have more questions, don't be afraid to ask.
 It's nice to know that your counselor is a real person who has experienced some of the same things as you.
+Learn more about Crystal!

 Therapy is essentially a conversation.
-It's a conversation that is uniquely structured for you to share your story completely and without fear of judgement.
+It's a conversation that is uniquely structured for you to share your story completely and without fear of judgment.
 Therapy is an opportunity to focus on topics that you may not be able to say to your closest friends or family.
 Therapy is also a time when you will be challenged to think about things in new ways and presented with options to help you live life authentically and fully.

 Well, there are several ways to treat different issues.
 You've probably heard counselors describe their therapeutic approach as being 'eclectic' or 'integrative'.
 What that means is that they are using various theories to support clients.
 In sessions, you might hear various evidence-based approaches such as Cognitive Behavior Therapy or CBT (which examines thoughts, feelings & actions), Solution-Focused Brief Therapy (which helps you picture solutions to your issue in the present while setting future goals) and Family Systems Therapy (which helps uncover patterns within families that influence thoughts and behaviors).